 TerrainHopper 4-wheel-drive mobility device

-Trail Access Project has received an electric-powered TerrainHopper 4-wheel-drive mobility device thanks to generous grants from the National Environmental Education Foundation (NEEF) and Hoppers for Heroes.
+Trail Access Project received an electric-powered TerrainHopper 4-wheel-drive mobility device thanks to generous grants from the National Environmental Education Foundation (NEEF) and Hoppers for Heroes.
 These grants will allow us to offer adaptive hiking experiences on backcountry trails in high-elevation mountainous terrain near Las Vegas in the summer.
 The TerrainHopper can be controlled by either handlebars or by joystick to fit the hiker’s needs.

-These Hopper hiking events will begin at mountain locations by reservation in mid-May.
 Plan to provide your transportation to the site from Las Vegas and a trusted transfer assistant.
 Watch for announcements of dates.